intersel/Blapy/README.md

 or test the ["To do list" web Apps demo](http://www.intersel.net/demos/intersel/Blapy/demos/todomvc/) made with Blapy and inspired from [TodoMVC](http://todomvc.com/)

+[This one allows to dynamically load and display contents](http://intersel.net/demos/intersel/Blapy/demos/bootstrap-four-column-gallery/) that were hidden and which need to be displayed as they became visible.

 All the demos found in the demos directory can be tested there : [http://www.intersel.net/demos/intersel/Blapy/demos/](http://www.intersel.net/demos/intersel/Blapy/demos/)

 We invite you to have a deep look in the code source of the demos as they use quite every possible features and configurations available in Blapy as they are used to test the library.